-Thank you for choosing the Adult Workforce Education program at the Apollo Career Center for your training needs.
-We take pride in our emphasis on providing you with practical, hands-on experiences that are relevant for today's competitive workforce.
+Thank you for choosing Apollo Career Center for your training needs.
+If you are new to one of our programs or classes let me be one of the first to welcome you to our Apollo Community.
+If you are already a part of the Apollo Community, let me say welcome back!
+You are one of the reasons we exist and we are here for you, #YouBelongHere.
+At Apollo, we take pride in our emphasis on providing you with practical, hands-on experiences that are relevant for today's competitive workforce.
 Each program works closely with local businesses/industries to assure that the training we provide for you will create diverse opportunities for employment in West Central Ohio.
-Our mission to you is reflected in our quality statement, "Apollo Career Center Adult Workforce Education serves to train, or retrain individuals to gain employment, increase skills, and enrich lives."
+Our focus to you is reflected in our quality statement, "Apollo Career Center Adult Workforce Education serves to train, or retrain individuals to gain employment, increase skills, and enrich lives."
+This supports our mission, which is to, "Reflect, Transform, Lead".

 This handbook is designed to familiarize you, the Career Development student, with our basic operational guidelines.
 Information pertaining to our staff and school policies will be useful as you complete your program of study.
-Our instructors are certified professionals committed to providing you with a quality educational experience.
+Our instructors are licensed professionals committed to providing you with a quality educational experience.
 Our policies are designed to promote an efficient and smooth operation for your positive and enjoyable learning environment.

 Please keep this handbook available for reference as questions arise.
-If you have additional questions, feel free to talk with your instructor or an Adult Education Administrator.
+If you have additional questions, feel free to talk with your instructor, program manager or an Adult Education Administrator.
 We also encourage you to visit our website at: www.apollocareercenter.com for additional information and updates.